Azure/ADX-in-a-Day-Lab1/README.md

 #### Challenge 3, Task 2: Explore the table and columns 🎓
 After subscripting a dynamic object, it is necessary to cast (convert) the value to a simple type in order to utilize them (for example, if you want to summarize the sizes of all the *OriginalSize*, you should convert the *dynamic* type to a numeric type, like *long*).<br><br>

-Write a query to get table that shown in the image below (we want to convert the *OriginalSize* and *CompressedSize* columns to *long*).
+Write a query to get the table that is shown in the image below (we want to convert the *OriginalSize* and *CompressedSize* columns to *long*).
 <br><br>
 Hint 1: Observe there are 2 new columns originalSize and compressedSize with datatype 'long' <br>
 Hint 2: Accessing a sub-object of a dynamic value yields another dynamic value, even if the sub-object has a different underlying type. <br>